FilipeSquire/FilipeSquire/README.md

 ### Watch out!

-I'm a Data Scientist wannabe!
-I'm currently working as a Data Analyst and I do Data Science work as my extra-activities in my life.
+I'm a Data Scientist!
+I'm currently working as a Data Scientist Generalist, working daily with Data Engineering, Machine Learning and Ops.

 I love working with maps 🗺️ and Government Data, that's why you'll find many works related to Education, Economy, Politics and others